joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 The User Location Agent creates events based on WebHook POSTS that contain a `latitude` and `longitude`.
 You can use the POSTLocation or PostGPS iOS app to post your location to `https://localhost:3000/users/1/update_location/:secret` where `:secret` is specified in your options.

-## Wunderlist Agent
-The WunderlistAgent creates new Wunderlist tasks based on the incoming event.

 ## Weibo Publish Agent
 The Weibo Publish Agent publishes tweets from the events it receives.
 You must first set up a Weibo app and generate an access_token for the user that will be used for posting status updates.